 In the field of Political Science, there are no fewer than six subfields: American Political System, Legalism, Normative Theory, Methodology, International Relations, and Comparative Politics.
-The two introductory courses gave broad brush strokes over all of these topics.
-This current course examines one specific aspect of world politics-that dealing with the causes and effects of terrorist activity.
+This course examines one specific aspect of Comparative Politics and of International Relations-that dealing with the causes and effects of terrorist activity.